cwise24/snopsy/docs/module2/8_git_extras.rst

 Remove Remote File
 --------------------------

 Sometimes we make a mistake and push a file to our repository that we do not want there.
+So we add it our gitignore but we still need to remove it from the remote repository.
 Let's remove it

 .. code-block:: bash
    :caption: Remove file(s)